Table of Contents

 The paths are complex, and by the time you reach the summit, you will have overcome high altitude, cold temperatures, and rough terrain.
 That’s an incredible feat.
 You’ll be able to say you’ve set foot on the summit of Mount Everest.

-We’ll go back to Gorak Shep in the evening, where we’ll spend the night.
+We’ll return to Gorak Shep in the evening and spend the night.

 The following day, we’ll hike to Kala Patthar to watch the sunrise over Mt.
 Everest and other peaks.
 We’ll enjoy the view for a while and then slowly return to Gorak Shep for breakfast and a rest.
 After taking a break, we will walk to Pheriche village and spend the night that day.